recordkirov-cyber/keycloak-extension-qr-code-enhanced/README.md

 - **Note**: If the Refresh Rate is zero or less than Login Timeout, the QR code will display even when the flow has expired/invalidated.

 #### Template Themes
 The [ftl templates](src/main/resources/theme-resources/templates) can be overridden.
-This is optional, unless the *Username Password Form with optional QR Code login* execution is used in a realm with a custom theme.
+This is optional, unless the *Username Password Form with Optional QR Code Login* execution is used in a realm with a custom theme.

-`qr-login.ftl` - for *Username Password Form with optional QR Code login*
+`qr-login.ftl` - for *Username Password Form with Optional QR Code Login*
 - Based on login.ftl from keycloak.v2 theme
 - Requires macro import `<#import "qrLogin.ftl" as qrlogin>`
 - To render QR code `<@qrlogin.qrLogin />`